GeekFiftyFive/GeekFiftyFive.github.io/docs/_posts/2022-11-20-introducing-sunda.markdown

 For the sake of keeping this page concise, I will be giving a short demo of the sort of functionality `sunda` supports at the time of writing.

 I have hosted an example JSON file <a href="{{ site.url }}/assets/sunda-demo.json" target="_blank">here</a>.
-This data was generated using a simple script that utilises [faker-js](https://www.npmjs.com/package/@faker-js/faker).
+This data was generated using a simple script that utilizes [faker-js](https://www.npmjs.com/package/@faker-js/faker).

 This file can be downloaded directly, or it can be piped straight from curl to sunda, so long as a query is passed in using either the `-q` or `--query` parameters.
-Passing one of these parmeters takes `sunda` out of REPL mode and instead enables it to read data from `stdin`, and write it either to `stdout` or to an output file using the `-o` or `--output` parameters.
+Passing one of these parameters takes `sunda` out of REPL mode and instead enables it to read data from `stdin`, and write it either to `stdout` or to an output file using the `-o` or `--output` parameters.

 Let's run a simple query against the data in the file mentioned earlier!
 For starters, lets just check for string equality against one of the fields!
 Running the following query: